rleslie1015/rleslie1015/README.md

 - 🎓 &nbsp; Studying Web Development & Computer Science and practicing data structures and algorithms code challenges.
 - 🤓 &nbsp; 🔥UPER🔥 First <b>Understand</b> then <b>Plan</b> then <b>Execute</b> and finally <b>Reflect</b>. 💯✔️
 - 💼 &nbsp; Full-stack web developer! 🌹 That means I <i>really</i> love developing for both back-end & front-end. 💜
 - 🌱 &nbsp; Enthusiast in self-improvement apps and non-profit organizations.
-I love any work that has an impact in helping people.
+I love any work that has an impact on helping people.
 - 🎠 &nbsp; Watching Disney and all things cat 😺.
 - ☕ &nbsp; My Keurig machine makes a perfect cup of coffee.
 The ultimate picker-upper.